vectordotdev/timber-elixir/README.md

    your logs from *within* your application: from framework logs, to 3rd party logs, to custom events.
 It's all maintained and fully-managed.
 This gives you time to focus on your core competancies, not logging!
-2. **Human readability.** Structuring your logs usually they become unreadable.
+2. **Human readability.** Structuring your logs means they become unreadable.
 Timber *augments* your logs with structured data.
 Meaning we do not alter the original log message.
    And in the Timber console, you'll see the humany-friendly message.
 Click the line, and you'll get access to all of the structured data in a slide out panel. :open_mouth:
-3. **Reliable downstream consumption.** All log events adhere to a [normalized, shared, schema](https://github.com/timberio/log-event-json-schema) that follows [senver]() and goes through a standard release process.
+3. **Reliable downstream consumption.** All log events adhere to a [normalized, shared, schema](https://github.com/timberio/log-event-json-schema) that follows [semantic versioning](http://semver.org/) and goes through a [standard release process](https://github.com/timberio/log-event-json-schema/releases).
    This means you can rely on the structure of your logs and interact consistently with them across apps of any language: queries, graphs, alerts, and other downstream consumers.
 No surprises, less breakage, more reliability, happier developers. :smile:
 4. **Zero risk of code debt or lock-in.** Logging is a standard that has been around since the dawn of computers.
-It's built into every language, framework,a nd library.
+It's built into every language, framework, and library.
 Timber adheres strictly to the default `Logger` interface.
-There are no special APIS and no need to pepper your app with Timber specific code.
+There are no special APIs, and no need to pepper your app with Timber specific code.
 It's just better logging.
 If you choose to stop using Timber, you can do so without consequence.
 5. **Long term retention.** Timber is designed on modern big-data principles.
 As a result, we can offer 6+ months of retention at prices cheaper than alternatives offering <1 month.
-   This allows you to answer more question, visualize trends, and unlock your logs for purposes beyond debugging.
+   This allows you to unlock your logs for purposes beyond debugging.

 ---